 Department of Mechanical and Aerospace Engineering

 Mechanical engineering was started as a program in the early 1970s and became a formal department in 1983, offering bachelor of science, master of science and doctoral degrees in mechanical engineering.
-The department started offering a specialization in aerospace engineering in 1990 and accordingly changed its name to Mechanical and Aerospace Engineering Department.
+The department started offering a specialization in aerospace engineering in 1990 and accordingly changed its name to the Department of Mechanical and Aerospace Engineering.
 In 1993, a new undergraduate major in aerospace engineering was implemented.
-The master's and doctoral degrees degrees were changed in 1994 to degrees in mechanical and aerospace engineering.
+The master's and doctoral degrees were changed in 1994 to degrees in mechanical and aerospace engineering.

-Since its inception in the early 1970s the department has grown tremendously in numbers, infrastructure and reputation.
+Since its inception in the early 1970s, the department has grown tremendously in numbers, infrastructure and reputation.
 Our faculty are world-recognized experts in their fields and have achieved top honors and distinctions.
 We are proud to offer ABET-accredited bachelor of science degrees in mechanical engineering and aerospace engineering.
-Our undergraduate programs blend fundamentals with hands-on design experience and include research experience in our faculty's laboratories.
-Our graduate programs are recognized nationally and internationally for their impact and scholarship in areas such as energy and environment, systems and design, aerospace engineering, nanotechnology, and continuum mechanics.
-In the 2013 US News and World Report, the graduate program in mechanical engineering was ranked #30 and the graduate program in aerospace engineering was ranked #26.
+Our undergraduate programs blend fundamentals with hands-on design experience and include research opportunties in our faculty's laboratories.
+Our graduate programs are recognized nationally and internationally for their impact and scholarship.
+In the 2023 U.S. News and World Report, the graduate program in mechanical engineering was ranked #38 out of 182 programs (score of 3.4 and top 21%) and the graduate program in aerospace engineering was ranked #24 out of 73 programs (score of 3.1 and top 33%).